denis-migdal/Webpack-Framework/README.md

 ### Initialise a new repository :

 1. Create your new repository:<br/>
-   `git init` or `git clone ...`
+   `git init` or `git clone ... && cd ...`
 2. Add Webpack-Framework:<br/>
-   `git submodules add git@github.com:denis-migdal/Webpack-Framework.git ./build/WebpackFramework`
+   `mkdir ./build && git submodules add git@github.com:denis-migdal/Webpack-Framework.git ./build/WebpackFramework`<br/>
+   💡 Alternatively, you can also use a symbolic link :<br/>
+   `mkdir ./build && ln -s ... ./build/WebpackFramework`
 3. Initialize the new repository:<br/>
    `./build/WebpackFramework/init.sh`